Adam J. Yeend

-Adam J. Yeend is an Australian actor/producer best known for his roles in Offing David, Liz & Dick and Holding the Man, and producer of the 2014 feature film Lust for Love as well as the horror series Scary Endings.
+Adam J. Yeend is an Australian actor and writer best known for his roles in Offing David, Liz & Dick and Holding the Man, and producer of the 2014 feature film Lust for Love as well as the horror series Scary Endings.
 He was born in The Blue Mountains, Australia and resides in Los Angeles.

 Career

+2004–2018: Acting

-Adam J. Yeend studied acting with Lynette Sheldon and Fringe actor John Noble.
+Yeend studied acting with Lynette Sheldon and Fringe actor John Noble.

 He first appeared in several short films including Boys Grammar which also featured Jai Courtney, Untitled/The Trees, and The Saviour which was nominated for the 2007 Academy Award for Best Live Action Short Film.
 He shortly after appeared on Australian television in guest roles on headLand and All Saints.
 On stage, he toured the East Coast of Australia in The Hurting Game for Brainstorm Productions as well as other Sydney-based theatre productions.
 In 2008 he appeared in the lead role opposite Nathaniel Buzolic in the feature film Offing David.

 After moving to Los Angeles in 2009, he continued to appear in various productions including the comedic short Baby Cake opposite Claire van der Boom; the film received universal acclaim and multiple festival screenings around the world.
 His first US TV appearance was in Lifetime Network's Elizabeth Taylor bio pic Liz & Dick with Lindsay Lohan and Grant Bowler, as well as appearing as an 'On-camera Winner's Escort' at the 84th Academy Awards.
-Expanding his facets into producing, he has worked on multiple projects including the independent romantic comedy Lust for Love which starred Dichen Lachman and Fran Kranz, Stigma, and Skypemare with Cerina Vincent, Ryan Dillon and Annika Marks; the latter two he also featured in.
+Expanding his facets into producing, he has worked on multiple projects including the independent romantic comedy Lust for Love which starred Dichen Lachman and Fran Kranz, Stigma and Skypemare with Cerina Vincent, Ryan Dillon and Annika Marks; the latter two he also featured in.